Jumpscale/g8cockpit/docs/usage/Howto/List_instances/List_instances.md

-## How to install a service
+## How to list all service instances in a repository

-Before installing a service instance, make sure it is initialized, typically accomplished by executing the blueprint describing the blueprint, see the section about [how to execute a blueprint](../Execute_blueprint/Execute_blueprint.md).

-You can install a service instance in multiple ways:
+You can list all service instance in multiple ways ways:

 - [Using the Telegram Chatbot](#telegram)
 - [In the Cockpit Portal](#portal)